LiberatorUSA/GUCEF/README.md

 - pubsub2pubsub: Adapter service which translates more generally between different messaging paradigms.
 Will supersede many of the other adapter services.
 - FilePusher: Agent service which monitors the file system for certain files and pushes them to a VFS destination for example AWS S3.
 - GucefLogService: Service which can accept GUCEF platform logs streamed via network connection.
 Aimed at situations where we cannot have/access local logs
+- ServerPortExtender: Service used to reverse inbound/outbound connection initiation for an application server port thus bypassing egress only restrictions

 ## Contained Tools
 - ProjectGenerator: Tool to auto generate various project/module files and different logical views of the same mono-repo